mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 ```

 Mnemonics and hexseeds can be used to generate keys even without the MMGen
-software, using basic command-line utilities, as explained in [this
+Wallet software, using basic command-line utilities, as explained in [this
 tutorial][03].

 #### <a id="a_ai">Mnemonics, seeds and hexseeds: additional information</a>

-All MMGen commands that take mnemonic, seed or hexseed data may receive the data
+All MMGen Wallet commands that take mnemonic, seed or hexseed data may receive
-interactively from the user instead of from a file.
-This feature allows you to
+the data interactively from the user instead of from a file.
+This feature
-store your seed entirely in your head if you wish and never record it on a
+allows you to store your seed entirely in your head if you wish and never record
-physical medium.
-To input your seed data at the prompt, just specify an input
+it on a physical medium.
+To input your seed data at the prompt, just specify an
-format instead of a file name:
+input format instead of a file name:

 ```text
 $ mmgen-addrgen -i words 1-10